-As it turns out, contained in Carnap's Nachlaß there is a whole series of letters to which Carnap sent Russell his book Der Raum.
+As it turns out, contained in Carnap's Nachlaß there is a whole series of letters to Russell from the 1920s.
+The first, dated Nov.
+17, 1921, is the cover letter for a package in which Carnap sent Russell his book Der Raum.
 The letter itself starts as follows: